 Earwigs usually aren’t regarded as a problem insect pest, but they can attack plants, causing damage particularly to flowers and flower buds.

-Earwigs cause damage to plants as they eat the young leaves and flowers.
-They will often eat the developing flower buds of chrysanthemums, dahlias, clematis and other plants.
+Earwigs cause damage to plants, as they eat the young leaves and flowers.
+They will often eat the developing flower buds of chrysanthemums, dahlias, clematis and other flowering plants.

 Treatment and control